 Visiting Christmas light displays in Pittsburgh has been a beloved tradition for thousands of families.
 First of all, Pittsburgh bridges look beautiful with illumination.
 Also, it's worth taking a stroll downtown across the Golden Triangle, Stanwix, and Gateway Center area.
 Have a look at PPG place Christmas tree, visit Peoples Gas Holiday Market, and see the World's Largest Pickle ornament at EQT Plaza!

 The Rink at PPG Place (November 20, 2020– January 3, 2021)

-The Ice Rink at PPG Place has been the epicenter of Christmas holidays in Downtown for 20 years.
-Nestled between glass skyscrapers, the rink that usually opens in late November features beautiful holiday lights and a 65-ft Holiday tree with decorations and illumination.
-Admission to the rink is limited, and online ticket reservation is recommended.
+The Rink at PPG Place has been the epicenter of Christmas holidays in downtown for 20 years.
+Nestled between glass skyscrapers, the rink that usually opens in late November features beautiful holiday lights and a 65-ft holiday tree with decorations and illumination.
+Admission to the rink is limited, and an online ticket reservation is recommended.
 The rink is open Sunday through Thursday, from 11 am to 10 pm, Friday and Saturday, from 11 am to midnight.